Vets-Who-Code/web-curriculum/Week_5/week5_day4.md

 ### For Prime Factorization, you are on your own.
 Use the guidelines above.
 - Note: For LARGE integers, Prime Factorization will take a LONG TIME!!

-##### With code and CS, you only through failure and struggle!
+##### With code and CS, you only grow through failure and struggle!
 We have all been there!